 BY SOFO ARCHON

-A few days ago I posted an article concerning the unnecessary suffering and death that we humans collectively impose on animals so that we can eat them.
-The responses I received from readers were plenty, but the following one stood out, since it’s raising some common anti-vegan arguments people come up with, which I find immensely important to address:
+A few days ago I posted an article concerning the unnecessary suffering and death that we humans collectively impose on animals just so that we can eat them.
+The responses I received from readers were plenty, but the following one stood out, since it’s raising some common anti-vegan arguments that I find immensely important to address:

 We are obviously the top predator on the planet.
 This necessarily inflicts pain on the animals we predate upon.